Pranav19Kandwal/AES_Sbox/README.md

 Part1: In this project, we will implement AES Sbox and its inversion in sage.
-Part2: Afterwards, we also implemment AES Sbox design in Verilog.
+Part2: Afterwards, we also implement AES Sbox design in Verilog.